 The South East England General Histopathology EQA Scheme is a consensus based External Quality Assessment scheme approved by the Royal College of Pathologists based on the guidance “Principles and Guidance for Interpretive External Quality Assessment Schemes in Laboratory Medicine” RCPath 2017 (G153), and accredited to ISO17043:2010.
 The Scheme performs External Quality Assessment for Consultant Histopathologists in General Histopathological practice and also has an educational element.
-Three times each year, ten cases are circulated that are representative of a routine workload and two slightly more difficult / unusual cases of educational value which are not scored.
+Three times each year, ten cases are circulated that are representative of a routine workload together with two slightly more difficult / unusual cases of educational value which are not scored.

 Participation in the South East England General Histopathology EQA Scheme is open to any consultant pathologist or Associate Specialist within Essex, Kent, Surrey, Sussex or South London, but consideration will be given to applicants outside the area on a case by case basis, including overseas.
 Long-term locum pathologists are also able to participate, subject to the payment of the current subscription rate.

 If you are interested in joining the scheme, which is hosted by Maidstone and Tunbridge Wells NHS Trust, please contact the EQA office on the email below.

 EQA Scheme Management Office

 Scheme Organiser: Professor John Schofield, MB BS FRCPath

 Scheme Administrator: Miss Amanda Cowie